|Car Hire/Rental in France|

 Ski Rack/Snow Chains

-Most French rental/hire cars are thrifty with fuel, whether gasoline/petrol or diesel, but you may find that you get more distance per unit of fuel with diesel.
-We usually request a diesel car.
+Most French rental/hire cars are thrifty with fuel, whether gasoline/petrol or diesel, but you may find that you get more distance per unit of fuel with diesel (gasoil).
+Diesel engines are being phased out in favor of hybrids and electric cars, however.
 More...